How To Create Kubernetes Jobs/Cron Jobs – Getting Started Guide

 kubectl get jobs

-Step 4: You can get the list of pods using kubectl.
+Step 4: Now, list of pods using kubectl.

 kubectl get po